 The fact is, you’re competing with your rivals for the top 10% of skilled workers, and modern employees - particularly millennials - can be just as demanding of you as you are of them.

 Employee benefits are non-salary perks and indirect, non-cash payments given to staff in addition to their wage.
 The idea is to create a competitive package for potential employees and - at a more basic level - simply create a pleasant and engaging work environment.
 Offering good benefits can make it easier to recruit and retain staff, while also making you look good from a PR point of view.

 Benefits can range from free or subsidized meals to use of the company private jet, but bear in mind they don’t come cheap and once you’ve put them on the table, it can be hard to take them away in tough times.

 Also, remember that what matters to you may not necessarily motivate your staff in the same way.
-As with all areas or your organization, communicating with your workforce is the key to developing the right package.
-And despite all your efforts, there is no escaping that fact that for employees, good old hard cash is often still king.
+As with all areas of your organization, communicating with your workforce is the key to developing the right package.
+And despite all your efforts, there is no escaping the fact that, for employees, good old hard cash is often still king.

 Traditional tools for employee engagement

 Traditional perks usually focus on health, life insurance and retirement plans.
 Considered objectively (and in pure monetary terms), they can represent huge value.
 They make life more affordable for your employees, and absolve them of the tedium of arranging their own health and retirement schemes.
 Delivered smartly - linking a retirement package to a profit-sharing plan, for example - they can also provide a real-time incentive to deliver.